-In addition to the benefits found from Select-Always, efficient solutions to this problem could provide useful feedback to users when writing pointcuts or traversals.
-Often one writes a pointcut and then refactors a system.
-The user would want to know when her pointcuts were possibly no longer valid after this refactoring.
+In addition to the benefits found from Select-Always, efficient solutions to this problem could provide useful feedback to users when writing pointcuts or traversal.
+Often one writes a pointcut with certain preconditions in mind that are violates after refactoring a system.
+In this case, the user would want to know when her pointcuts were no longer valid.
 This is just one example of why this is an important problem.

-Table 3 shows the complexity results for !Select-Never.
+The following are the complexities for the Select-Never problems.